Iamhuzaifasabahuddin/Group37App/README.md

 # *Welcome to Group-37 GitLab Repository*

 ## 1. Repository Rules

 ```bash
 git status
 ```
-if any changes are detected use:
+If any changes are detected use:
 ```bash
 git pull origin main
 or
 git pull
 ```

 ## 2. Installation Guide

-Follow these steps to install and run the project on your local machine.
+Follow these steps to install and run the project on your local machine:
-* When the repository has been cloned do create your own branches to avoid **MERGE CONFLICT**
+* When the repository has been cloned, do create your own branches to avoid **MERGE CONFLICTS**.
-* Always Check for any recent changes by using
+* Always check for any recent changes by using git pull.

 ### Step 1: Clone the Repository

 * Clone the repository via:
 ```bash
 git clone https://campus.cs.le.ac.uk/gitlab/co2201-2024/group-37.git